martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 The IETF holds three in-person meetings per year to discuss and understand issues.
 However, various emergencies can make a planned in-person meeting infeasible.
-This document provides criteria for assessing meeting feasibility.
+This document provides criteria to aid the IETF Administration LLC (LLC), Internet Engineering Steering Group (IESG), and Internet Research Task Force (IRTF) Chair in deciding to postpone, move, or cancel an in-person IETF meeting.

 --- middle